+Section 1.
+Non-Discrimination.
 In administering its affairs, TRIO shall not discriminate against any person on the basis of race, creed, color, sexual orientation, national or ethnic origin, sex, age, or physical disability.

+Section 2.
+Notice and Mailings.
 Whenever written notice is required by statute or by terms of these bylaws, said notice shall be deemed to have been given upon deposit in the U.S. Mail, or sent by electronic means.
 Nomination ballots, election slates and other documents, to be mailed in accordance with the terms of these bylaws, will be deemed to have been properly mailed upon deposit in the U.S. Mail or sent by electronic means.

-ARTICLE XVII: PARLIAMENTARY AUTHORITY
+ARTICLE XIV: PARLIAMENTARY AUTHORITY

 Robert’s Rules of Order Newly Revised, as amended from time to time, shall govern the proceedings of TRIO in all cases in which they are applicable and in which they are not inconsistent with these bylaws, any special rules of order adopted by TRIO or any applicable statutes.

-ARTICLE XIX: AMENDMENTS
+ARTICLE XV: AMENDMENTS

-These bylaws may be amended by a majority of those present and voting at the TRIO Annual Meeting or other meeting held for this purpose provided that the amendment or amendments:
+These bylaws may be amended by a majority of the Board of Directors present and voting at the TRIO Annual Meeting or other meeting held for this purpose provided that the amendment or amendments:

 A. Shall have been submitted to the Board of Directors for review at least thirty (30) days prior to the meeting, where said amendments will be considered